mukuls1107/CV-app/README.md

 - Tailor your resume to highlight your technical skills
 - Free to use with powerful tools to make your resume shine

-## The project is build using React and Build with Vite
+## The project is built using React and Vite

 ## Installation